dsevero/Linear-Autoregressive-Similarity-Index/README.md

 print(f"d(ref, p1) = {distances['p1']}")
 ```

-See `tests.py` as well as as the docstrings in `lasi/lasi.py` for more examples.
+See `tests.py` as well as docstrings in `lasi/lasi.py` for more examples.